-Our faculty are key members of the educational team at the University of Vermont College of Medicine and Fletcher Allen Health Care.
+Our faculty are key members of the educational team at the University of Vermont College of Medicine and The University of Vermont Medical Center.
 They play a pivotal role in teaching and directing courses for a broad audience of clinical learners.
 Our educational programs cover a wide spectrum, from primary care to tertiary care, from communication skills to statistics, from pre-medical students to post-graduate continuing medical education.

 Residency & Fellowship Training

-The University of Vermont College of Medicine and its partner, Fletcher Allen Health Care, offer a program designed to prepare physicians for successful ABIM board certification in Internal Medicine.
+The University of Vermont College of Medicine and its partner, The University of Vermont Medical Center, offer a program designed to prepare physicians for successful ABIM board certification in Internal Medicine.
 We also offer a number of fellowship training programs.

 Medical Student Education

 Our faculty teach several courses throughout the year to medical students and residents.
 Our educational programs span all levels of the Vermont Integrated Curriculum.
 We actively engage students and trainees in the classroom, in the clinic, and in research settings.

 Program in Wise Prescribing